lipemat/advanced-sidebar-menu/Readme.md

 2. Combines all matching translations to a single file instead of split by source file.
 3. Use the `js/dist/admin.js` as the source file for all.
-4. Do not include a MD5 hash in the file names.
-5. May be run outside WP using PHP.
+4. May be run outside WP using PHP.

 The JSON files are automatically generated during deployment via GitHub Actions scripts.